JafarzadeAysel/Transport_DCM_CL_model/README.md

 # Public Transport:  Data-Driven Insights on Commuter Choices 🚎🚗🚌🚉
-Surveyed over 100 participants in Sumgait and Khirdalan and built a Conditional Logit Discrete Choice Model.
+Surveyed over 100 participants in Sumgait and Khirdalan and built a Multinomial Logit Discrete Choice Model.
 ## Objective:

 Understand the transport choices and behaviors of residents in Sumgait and Khirdalan to inform potential public transit improvements.